GenSpectrum/LAPIS/lapis2-docs/src/content/docs/concepts/data-versions.md

 Here is an example of a potential problem: Imagine you would like to obtain the proportion of sequences from Oceania in the whole dataset.
 To calculate it, you could make two API requests: the first to get the number of sequences from Oceania and the second for the total number of available sequences.
-However, an error arises if the dataset gets updated between the two requests and new sequences (including some from Oceania) are added.
+However, an error arises if the dataset gets updated between the two requests and new sequences from Oceania are added.
 Then, when you divide the number from the first request by the number of the second request to obtain the proportion, the result would be too small and neither reflect the correct proportion in the previous dataset nor the proportion in the new dataset.

 ## Solution